LVPlayground/playground/javascript/entities/README.md

 exceptions when a bug might occur during the regular gamemode.
 This adds to the importance of having test coverage for the features you develop.

+In addition, there are a few utility classes that are also defined here:
+  - **[ObjectGroup](#utility-objectgroup)**, a class allows loading a series of objects from a file or array, allowing them to be removed together.
+  - **[ScopedEntities](#utility-scopedentities)**, a class that creates objects for a shared owner, allowing them to be removed together.

 ## Actors
 Actors are static, name-less pedestrians that stand at a given position.
 They can be made vulnerable, and can move according to an animation.
 Up to a thousand actors may be created.